When it comes to PPC management, is a company or a tool the best option? We share our advice on the subject.

 A word of warning though, don’t just rely solely on free tools.

-If you’re struggling to come up with new keywords for campaigns, tools like this can help you.
+If you’re struggling to come up with new keywords for campaigns, check out our article on PPC optimisation tools.

 Similarly, if you’re using Google Ads, Google offers a wide range of editing tools that a lot of Account Managers use as their bread and butter.